claudia-c-weber/claudia-c-weber.github.io/Software.md

 # Unsupervised learning for genome assembly
-## Identifying sample contamination in long-read sequencing data
+## Identifying sample contamination in long-read sequencing data with VAEs
 Samples collected for sequencing often contain genetic material from non-target organisms, and gaps in reference databases often make identifying the source of a sequence challenging.
 However, two-dimensional representations of composition learned by a Variational Autoencoder can help separate sequences from different sources, even when taxonomic labels are unavailable.

 The example below shows HiFi reads from a buff-tip moth sample, which was infected _Wolbachia_ strains: